calaldees/KaraKara/upload/README.md

 # KaraKara Upload Service

-Allows users to upload tracks for review and submission to the KaraKara platform.
+Allows users to request or upload tracks to the KaraKara platform.

 ## Run